there such a thing as a perfect diamond, and if so, what makes a diamond perfect?

 s' "color" use the alphabetic characters from

-D to Z to rate their levels of yellowish tint.
+D to Z to rate their level of yellowish tint.
 Easily visible yellowish tints are

 rated S to Z, with Z being the darkest, even though all of them are called,